learning-at-home/hivemind/docs/user/contributing.md

 python setup.py develop
 ```

-To run tests, you will also need to `pip install pytest codecov tqdm scikit-learn`.
+To run tests, you will also need to `pip install pytest pytest-forked pytest-asyncio codecov tqdm scikit-learn`.
 You can run all tests with `pytest ./tests` or choose a specific set, e.g. `pytest ./tests/test_dht.py`.

 To build docs locally,
 1. `pip install sphinx sphinx_rtd_theme recommonmark`